 Google Workload Identity Federation

-This tutorial show you how to setup Google Workload Identity Federation and connect it to your FormKiQ installation.
-This will enable FormKiQ access to your documents in your Google Drive.
+This tutorial shows how to set up Google Workload Identity Federation and connect it to your FormKiQ installation so FormKiQ can access documents in Google Drive.

 You will need these specific configuration values: